MV16CompSci/A-Level-Computer-Science/C-Sharp/TescoAPI_JSON/README.md

 This project also demonstrates
     (1)  how the windows cursor may be changed,
-    (2)  how the default button may be selected,
+    (2)  how the default button may be assigned,
     (3)  how to use a picturebox,
     (4)  how to use a numericupdown,
     (5)  how to popuplate a datagridview,